 The Command Bar also has built-in Amazon Alexa, meaning you can simultaneously operate it with your voice, stream your favourite music and control other smart devices in your home - all while ordering your favourite pizza.
 The bottom line: you won't find a better soundbar for the price.
 It's outstandingly good value and sounds great too.

-The Samsung HW-Q70R is an excellent midrange soundbar and subwoofer combo that delivers a big and bold Atmos and DTS:X sound performance, even if a little front-heavy.
+The Samsung HW-Q70R is an excellent soundbar and subwoofer combo that's a step-up from the crowd.
+It delivers a big and bold Atmos and DTS:X sound performance, even if a little front-heavy.

 The single HDMI input is a little disappointing but the Samsung HW-Q70R offers easy setup, an attractive design and it's ideal for film fans and gamers, while the solid build quality and decent features help justify the price tag.